DuncanDoyle/katacoda/optaplanner-workbench-cloud-balancing/create-planner-project.md

 - Version: `1.0.0`{{copy}}
 5. Click on the *Finish* button

-We've now created our first BRMS project and can now start creating rules assets.
+We've now created our first Planner project and can now start creating rules assets.
 We will begin with creating our domain-model.